 Ai Yori Aoshi's Kaoru gets this when he realizes the lovely adult woman he meets at the start of the series is the same little girl he played with as a kid.
 Not to mention he gets an up-close and personal introduction to just how well she developed during that first night.

-In Axis Powers Hetalia, England leaves the young America and tells him to grow taller and stronger.
+England leaves the young America and tells him to grow taller and stronger.
 When they see each other again... oh, my.
 America is quite taller than England.

-And then there's France's reaction to pubescent-but-not-quite-legal-looking-Italy.
+There's also France's reaction to pubescent-but-not-quite-legal-looking-Italy.

 Italy: What's intercourse?
 France: It's something you do with someone you like! ...So, Italy.
 Do you like me?